 NEWS: Swiss to Recognize Homeopathy as Legitimate Medicine!
 Click here to read article.

-Mary Paterson Blackmore, DCHM (Hons), PMP is the owner of Blackmore Wellness in Snow Road Station, where she treats a variety of chronic and acute conditions.
+Mary Paterson Blackmore, DCHM (Hons), is the owner of Blackmore Wellness in Snow Road Station, where she treats a variety of chronic and acute conditions.
 Mary also visits patients at their homes, depending on proximity.
 Appointments may be in person or by telephone.
-Mary also practices at Lotus Wings in Perth on Thursdays (30C North Street, Perth, ON K7H 2S7)
+Mary also practices at Lotus Wings in Perth on Saturdays and by special appointment.
+(30C North Street, Perth, ON K7H 2S7)

 Mary was trained in Classical Homeopathy at the Canadian College of Homeopathic Medicine (CCHM) in Toronto.
 She also has extensive administrative and business management skills and experience.
 She holds a diploma in Business Administration, Computer Business Information Systems from Ryerson University, a Masters Certificate in Project Management from York University Schulich School of Business, and maintains a Project Management Professional designation (PMP) from the Project Management Institute.